 Investing is comparable to a roller coaster ride.
 It’s filled with ups and downs and can appear overwhelming at times.
 There will be moments of thrill and moments of fear.
 Your decisions during the process will impact your financial wellness and retirement readiness.
 Wherever you’re at in the ride, there are important considerations to acknowledge during the process.

 One of the first steps to investing is determining your risk capacity and risk tolerance.
-Risk capacity - how much investment risk you're able to take on - depends on your unique financial circumstances.
-Risk tolerance refers to your willingness to take risk.
-Think of tolerance as how big of a loss you're willing to take without making any investment changes.
+Risk capacity – how much investment risk you’re able to take on – depends on your unique financial circumstances.
+Risk tolerance refers to your willingness to take a risk.
+Think of tolerance as to how big of a loss you’re willing to take without making any investment changes.
 To determine your risk tolerance, you can utilize the Full Picture report builder, available through your myMERS account.
 This retirement planning tool offers a risk tolerance assessment that gives you personalized guidance when it comes to making investment decisions.